largoodie/smallsamples/README.md

 # smallsamples
-This repository contains various small code snippets and assignments that I found interesting
+This repository contains various small samples of my code from assignments that I found interesting